Table of Contents

 - The trapped air is compressed in a single stroke with a piston at roughly 120 psi

 - The compressed air is moved onward to a storage tank

-In the storage take, the compressed air serves as energy for the assortment of tools that a single stage compressor is built to accommodate.
+In the storage tank, the compressed air serves as energy for the assortment of tools that a single-stage compressor is built to accommodate.

-The process within a two stage compressor — alternately referred to as a dual stage compressor — is similar to that of a single stage, but with one variation: the compressed air isn’t sent to a storage tank; it’s instead sent to a smaller piston for a second stroke, this time at roughly 175 psi.
+The process within a two-stage compressor is similar to that of a single-stage, but with one variation: the compressed air isn’t sent to a storage tank; it’s instead sent to a smaller piston for a second stroke, this time at roughly 175 psi.
 From there, the double-pressurized air is cooled and delivered to a storage tank, where it serves as energy for vast arsenals of high-powered equipment.

 Nailing: Hammering things together can be one of the most awkward and risky parts of any woodworking project.
 Awkward because a slip of the hand could bend the nail or send it in crooked.
 Risky because you could also miss the target and hammer your thumb, the board or even the underlying surface.
 Worst of all, nails often fail to go in all the way, either due to a hard, impenetrable depth or because the nail wasn’t straight in the first place.
 The solution to these problems is an air-powered nailer, which sends nails in straight and even while penetrating thicknesses without a fuss.
 Best of all, it will do all of this in seconds, up and down along a given board.